dschier-wtd/fedora-homeserver/README.md

 1. Create a user and password
 2. Partition disk 1
-3. Set the timezone to Etc/UTC
+3. Set the timezone to UTC
 4. Set the keyboard layout to US
 5. Set the language to en_US
 6. Install packages